-We were amazed to see how excited and passionate people got about optimising their micronutrients during the Nutrient Optimiser Challenge!
+We were amazed to see how passionate people got about optimising their micronutrients during the Nutrient Optimiser Challenge!

-The Nutrient Optimiser Facebook Group lit up with people ‘chasing green’ in Cronometer.
-They were trying to hit all their micronutrients targets and vying for the top place on the Nutrient Optimiser Leaderboard.
+The Nutrient Optimiser Facebook Group lit up with people ‘chasing green’ in Cronometer as they tried to hit all their micronutrients targets and vying for the top place on the Nutrient Optimiser Leaderboard.

 Optimising nutrition had become a game, and people were addicted!
-And beyond being a fun problem to solve, it had positive benefits in the real world with improved energy levels, increased satiety and viola, produced rapid fat loss!
+And beyond being a fun problem to solve, it had positive benefits in the real world with improved energy, increased satiety and viola and rapid fat loss!

-This article unpacks the key factors and habits that we observe that lead to success and enable someone to achieve success with the minimum effective dose of effort.
+This article unpacks the key factors and habits that we observe that enable someone to achieve success with the minimum effective dose of effort.